What is article 13?

 In the early 1980s, to incentivise private-sector engagement in low-cost housing, government introduced legislation that allows developers, under certain conditions, to deduct building costs from tax.

-In the memorandum that accompanied the amendment, it was stated that 13sex recognised the risks inherent in the property market, and the need to encourage the provision of low-cost accommodation.
+In the memorandum that accompanied the amendment, it was stated that article 13 recognised the risks inherent in the property market, and the need to encourage the provision of low-cost accommodation.

 The effect of the

 Effectively, what this means is that since 21 October 2008, developers who qualify are able to write off the cost of all new and unused residential units they erect at an annual rate of 5%.
 The write-off applies also to the cost of improvements to existing buildings.

 Purchasers of residential units are also entitled to the write-off up to 55% of the acquisition price.

 Usefully, this allowance is not apportioned for part of year so even if a building is acquired on the last day of a tax year, the full 5% may be claimed as a deduction.

 How do I